-Across the stretch of marshy plain The suppeams flesh and quiver, Among the ranks of ripening grain And blooming brakes of rusting cans By many a winding river, Upon whose low and sadgy brink The blithe and bright eyed Bobolink
+Across the stretch of marshy plain.

+The sunbeams flash and quiver,

+Among the ranks of ripening grain.

+And blooming brakes of rusting cas.

+By many a winding river,

+Upon whose low and sedgy brink.

+The blithe and bright eyed Bobolink.

-Sings "Chuck!
+Sings "Chack!
 Chack!
-Tweedlo-dee!
+Tweedle-des.

+Come with me!
+You shall be

 Glad and free-glad and free!

 Chack!
 Chack!
-Tweedle-des-so!"
-The sea wind pilfers many a gem-Among the dewy rushes,
+Tweedle-dee-ce!"